fbpx

 This rhino was more interested in visiting us.
 At ethical zoos, animals are not forced to be touched or there are limited times when you can touch them.

-Types of Zoos
+Types of zoos

 For a very long time, zoos and the public did not care about animal welfare.
 We didn’t know as much as we know about animals and their requirements.
 Zoos designed enclosures with only the zoo guests in mind and housed animals barren in cement cages.
 Animals in cages frequently show signs of stress and boredom through stereotypic behavior like pacing and head bobbing.